As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Any protective coating is better than nothing, and a synthetic wax isn’t a bad choice.
 But, if you want the longest-lasting protection, then a ceramic coating is the way to go.
 There is not a specific brand that you need to choose, but it’s best to go with a reputable brand that you trust.

-CarPro Cquarts is a great option, and it’s not too difficult to apply.
+CarPro CQUARTZ 3.0 is a great option for a highly durable ceramic coating, and it’s not too difficult to apply.
 It will last about two years and protect your wheels from the elements, which is especially important for those of us who experience harsh winters with snow and ice.
+CQUARTZ not cheap, but it will definitely save all the hard work you put into painting those rims and keep them looking shiny!

-How do you wash your spray painted wheels without damaging them?
+How to wash your spray painted wheels without damaging them?

 The most important thing you can do is avoid any harsh chemicals or strong wheel cleaners.
 Spray paint isn’t tough and will get damaged much easier than powder-coated or factory painted wheels.
 Use a very soft brush or wash mitt and wash them with regular car shampoo – the same stuff you’re washing your car with.